fujitake/vantiq-related/vantiq-devices-integration/docs/eng/fluentd.md

 ## How to configure Fluentd

 - Assuming **Windows 10, Linux (Ubuntu 20.04)** as OS
-- Use Vantiq as a method to verify operation (receive Topics)
+- Use Vantiq as a method to verify operation (receive Topic)
 - An example of transforming a flat file (nginx log) using regular expressions
 ## Table Of Contents
 - [Install Fluentd (Windows 10)](#instf)